dfinity/portal/docs/developer-docs/gas-cost.md

 Canister smart contract computations running on the Internet Computer blockchain are fueled by “cycles”, which play a similar role to “gas” on Ethereum.
 There are several major differences however.
 One of the most fundamental differences is that Ethereum leverages “user pays” and the Internet Computer leverages “smart contract pays” (sometimes called “reverse gas”) model.
 Whereas the Ethereum blockchain requires end users to send payments for the gas smart contracts consume with every transaction, on the Internet Computer, canister smart contracts are pre-charged with cycles, such that contracts effectively pay for their own computation - freeing users from the responsibility.

 1 XDR is equal to 1 Trillion cycles.
-As of November 23, 2022, the exchange rate for 1 XDR = $1.308860, which is used on this page.
+As of December 18, 2022, the exchange rate for 1 XDR = $1.336610, which is used on this page.
 The exchange rate for USD/XDR may vary and it will impact the conversion rate.
 You can view XDR exchange rates [here](https://www.imf.org/external/np/fin/data/rms_sdrv.aspx).

 In late November 2022, high-replication application subnets have been made available on the Internet Computer.
 The first such subnets launched with a replication factor in the order of 30, different sizes may become available in the future.
 Cycles prices for the new high-replication subnets are scaled linearly based on the number of nodes from the base prices for 13-node subnets.
 The pricing mechanics for the Bitcoin Mainnet API is slightly different, see the [Bitcoin API documentation](./integrations/bitcoin/bitcoin-how-it-works.md) for details.